kbjiang/kbjiang.github.io/_posts/2022-12-16-pr-convnext.md

 ---
-title: "A ConvNet for the 2020s"
+title: "Paper reading: A ConvNet for the 2020s"
 date: 2022-12-16
 categories:
   - paper reading